TheGregggg/microProjet-Polytech-2023/benchmark_result.md

 - The third is the same but with another implementation.

 - The fourth is an optimisation of the third

 - The fifth is a cache optimisation from the fourth version

+- The sixth version is the fifth with multiprocessing

 ## Results